Lolita Go Home

 Lolita Go Home is an album by Jane Birkin, released in 1975.
-About half of the songs were written by Serge Gainsbourg (music) and Philippe Labro (words).
-The other half are old musical tunes.
-"Rien pour rien" uses the same melody as Serge Gainsbourg's "Le Cadavre Exquis" (1975).
+Jean-Pierre Sabar arranged the music for the album.
+About half of the songs were written by composer Serge Gainsbourg with lyrics by Philippe Labro.
+Their song "Rien pour rien" uses the same melody as Gainsbourg's "Le Cadavre Exquis" (1975).
+The other half of the album consists of Birkin performing standards from the Great American Songbook.